AMarinhoSN/flexgeo_site/content/basics/intro/_index.md

 1. Compute differential geometry representation
 2. Plot the raw data
+3. Compute residues distances
-3. Compute $d_{max}$ to quantify protein flexibility
+4. Compute $d_{max}$ to quantify protein flexibility
-4. Check if there is an interesting clustering solution (SPOILER ALERT: there is not, but is nice to know how to do it)
+5. Check if there is an interesting clustering solution (SPOILER ALERT: there is not, but is nice to know how to do it)